Blues move to brink of Cup final with 5-0 win over Sharks

 Karlsson has been hampered by a groin injury that sidelined him for 27 of the final 33 games in the regular season and has been extremely limited since the third period of Game 4.
 He tried to make a quick outlet under pressure but his pass went through teammate Brenden Dillon’s skates, off the boards and right to Sundqvist, who beat Jones to give the Blues their fourth goal of the series from the fourth line.

 The Blues then took over in the second period, putting 11 shots on goal in less than five minutes.
 They added to the lead when Tarasenko’s shot was partially blocked.
-Jones then swept it away but it went right to Schwartz, who knocked it into the open net to make it 2-0.
+Jones then swept it away but it went right to Schwartz, who knocked it into the open net.

+Schwartz added the two goals in the third, giving him 12 in the playoffs after scoring just 11 in 69 regular-season games.

+“It was an off-year obviously for him in the regular season,” coach Craig Berube said.
+“But the guy keeps working hard.
+He’s not going to change his attitude.
+He keeps with it, he keeps working and it’s paying off now.”

-The Blues didn’t let up after that and kept the pressure, leading to a breakaway by Tarasenko.
+The Blues kept up the pressure, leading to a breakaway by Tarasenko.
 He was pulled down by Brent Burns for a penalty shot and converted it with a shot high to Jones’ glove side.

+The game got out of hand in the third as the Sharks took a parade to the penalty box, upset about a hit to the head of Tomas Hertl in the first period by Ivan Barbashev and a high hit to captain Joe Pavelski by Alex Pietrangelo early in the third.

+“I thought we obviously took way too many penalties,” forward Logan Couture said.
+“You can’t come back when you’re in the box the whole period, got away from us at the end.
+Would have really liked us to control our emotions and given ourselves a chance.”

-NOTES: Schwartz has 12 goals in the playoffs after scoring just 11 in 69 regular-season games. … Karlsson and F Tomas Hertl didn’t play in the third period. … Sharks captain Joe Pavelski also left in the third after taking a hard hit from Blues captain Alex Pietrangelo. … Tarasenko’s goal was the first converted penalty shot in the playoffs ever for the Blues.
-They missed their only other chance by Jimmy Roberts in 1968. … F Micheal Haley returned to the Sharks lineup on the fourth line in place of Marcus Sorensen.
+NOTES: Karlsson and Hertl didn’t play in the third period and Pavelski didn’t return after his hit.
+DeBoer gave no update on their conditions. … Tarasenko’s goal was the first converted penalty shot in the playoffs ever for the Blues.
+They missed their only other chance by Jimmy Roberts in 1968.

 More AP NHL: https://apnews.com/NHL and https://twitter.com/AP_Sports